 What causes Ankle Impingement (Anterior)?

 There are several causes of anterior ankle impingement.
-A common cause is chronic, repetitive strain on the ankle due to playing sports or excessive training.
+A common cause is a chronic, repetitive strain on the ankle due to playing sports or excessive training.
 Activities that require repetitive bending of the foot upward (dorsiflexion) can lead to this condition.
-Another cause of anterior ankle impingement is a trauma to the ankle, such as a recurrent ankle sprain that results in ankle instability.
+This repetitive movement can lead to dorsiflexion pain.
+Another cause of anterior ankle impingement is trauma to the ankle, such as a recurrent ankle sprain that results in ankle instability.

 Anterior ankle impingement is most common in these sports: